Steps to Joining 4-H:

 4HOnline FAQs for Members

 You will select your desired club and projects during the enrollment process and then submit.
 An email will be automatically sent to the Extension Office for approval.
 Once it is approved, a confirmation email will be sent to you.
+The deadline to enroll as a new 4-H member is March 1st.

 - Club Dues.
 The cost varies from club to club, so please contact the club general leader for their specific amount.
 Typically, club dues range from $5-$10 per year.